-Units will be issued on any banking day.
+Units will be issued on any banking day in Austria.

-The issue price is the unit value plus a fee per unit of up to 2.50 % to cover the management company's issuing costs.
+The issue price is the unit value plus a fee per unit of up to 3 %.
+Of this amount, up to 1 % may be charged for the benefit of the fund assets and up to 2 % may be charged for the benefit of the management company.